(Original - 5/15/02; Revision 9 - 7/26/17)

 Rule 601F(1) - Physical abuse of officials: Any player who physically abuses or threatens physical abuse of any league official, the referees, or score keeper shall be permanently expelled for the league.
 Threatening physical abuse includes, but is not limited to: chasing the official, making verbal threats towards the official, bumping the official, touching or grabbing the official, or acting in any way that would make the official fear for his or her safety.
 Permanent expulsion means the player has a lifetime ban on playing adult hockey, both ice and inline, at The Gardens Ice House.

-Rule 601F(3) - Other Misconduct: Any player who verbally threatens another player (as noted above) shall be permanently expelled from the league.
+Rule 601F(3) - Other Misconduct: Any player who verbally threatens another player (as noted above) may be permanently expelled from the league.
 This includes threats made before, during or after the game.

 Rule 615 - Fighting or fisticuffs: Any player given a fighting penalty will be suspended for three games for the first offense, five games for the second offense, and for the third offense shall be expelled from the league for remainder of the season and will forfeit any fees paid.
 Fighting, for the purposes of the Adult Hockey League includes, but is not limited to the following: